New to Sly Flourish? Start Here or subscribe to the newsletter.

 The Gencon sorcerer king, Dungeon Bastard, has an excellent video full of Gencon tips.
 You can thank him for the food truck tips.

-Share this article with your friends using this link: https://slyflourish.com/gaming_convention_survival_guide.html
+Share this article by copying this link: https://slyflourish.com/gaming_convention_survival_guide.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.